autoplot/documentation/javadoc/org/autoplot/util/jemmy/RegexComponentChooser.md

+# org.autoplot.util.jemmy.RegexComponentChooser

-# org.autoplot.util.jemmy.RegexComponentChooserSearch for a component based on the name or title.
+Search for a component based on the name or title.

-RegexComponentChooser( String regex ) create a component chooser for the regex.
+# RegexComponentChooser( String regex )
+create a component chooser for the regex.
 It will look at the title of Dialogs, the text of JTextComponents and JLabels, etc.